Xomega-Net/Xomega.Docs/docs/generators/presentation/common/data-objects.md

 # Xomega Data Objects

-Generates customizable presentation layer data objects that are used as data models for UI View Models.
+Generates customizable presentation layer [data objects](../../../framework/common-ui/data-objects) that are used as data models for UI View Models.

-The generated data objects are C# classes based on Xomega Framework, which can be reused in different types of C# clients, such as WebForms or WPF.
+The generated data objects are C# classes based on Xomega Framework, which can be reused in different types of C# clients, such as Blazor, WPF or even legacy WebForms.

 You can add your customizations to a subclass of a generated data object, and implement any reusable platform-independent presentation logic there, such as custom validations, propagations, and updates based on property change events, custom invocation, and handling of service operations including serialization to/from data contracts, etc.